Online Criminology Graduate Degree Programs

 Beginners may have online graduate certificate program options as well.
 Some programs may act as an expedited bachelors program for students who have not earned a related bachelors degree.
 Therefore, courses in these programs often start with the basics of criminology like crime statistics and analysis.
 These programs usually draw students who are looking to break into the criminal justice field or law enforcement positions.

 Online graduate certificate programs typically require students to complete 26 credit hours in order to graduate.
 With this in mind, students could potentially earn a graduate certificate online in 1 to 2 years depending on enrollment.

-Online Doctorate in Criminology
+What is an Online Doctorate in Criminology?